Beckn-One/DEG/docs/implementation-guides/v2/P2P_Trading/P2P_Trading_implementation_guide_draft.md

 * Discovery of energy trading partners.
 * Some recommendations for BAPs, BPPs and NFOs on how to map protocol API calls to internal systems (or vice-versa).
-* Session management and billing coordination between Beckn and OCPI protocols
+* Session management and billing coordination between BAP, BPP and the utility BPP.

 This document does NOT cover: